- National Statistic: yes

 (The degree to which the statistical product meets user needs for both coverage and content.)

 The UK Centre for the Measurement of Government Activity (UKCeMGA) was launched in 2005 to take forward the recommendations of the Atkinson Review (PDF, 1.08MB), with the aim to improve the measurement of government output, inputs and productivity, and to establish a regular reporting schedule.
-While UKCeMGA no longer exists as a distinct unit, the Office for National Statistics (ONS) continues to regularly report on government output, inputs and productivity.
-The ONS also continues to improve the measurement of government inputs, output and productivity in line with the recommendations of the Atkinson Review.
+UKCeMGA closed in 2016 when development and production was continued by the Office for National Statistics (ONS).

 In the years since the publication, we have developed estimates of output, inputs and productivity for different service areas.
 These estimates are updated annually, and any methods changes are explained in prior papers and articles that we have published.
-Service areas are based on the Classification of Functions of Government (COFOG).
+Service areas are based on the Classification of the functions of government (COFOG).
 These are:

 a volume index of total public services output and indices of output by service area